 God’s will is that his gifts in each of his followers benefits the larger body of believers.
 To that end, he may still sometimes use a person’s gifts to help others even when the holder of the gift is not actively pursuing their relationship with God.
 As Jesus’ parable with the talents point out, however, there will be a cost if we consciously choose to not use our gifts for God’s purposes.
 That neglect will not be without a reckoning.

 God wants to bless and strengthen others through each one of us and the gifts that his Spirit has seeded in our souls.
 This work through us will bless us, if we allow it to happen.
 If we resist or exploit it, we cannot hope to do so without God noticing.
-One day, we will be asked to give an account for what we’ve done good and bad with God’s gifts.
+One day, we will be asked to give an account for what we’ve done, both good and bad, with God’s gifts.
 As Swaboda put it so well while reflecting on his family’s experience with a great and unexpected surprise, “More critical than a gift is how we handle the gift.”